Browse our jobs and apply for your next role.

 Heineken Vietnam has also made improvements to the interiors of its head office to create a more conducive working environment.
 It now offers flexi-desks, and chairs with good lumbar support and configured its spaces for better collaboration.

-Related: How to attract talent in 2022
+Related: How to improve your work-life balance in 2023

 While other companies lament offering flexibility for their employees, others are getting ahead of the curve.